hieunc229/copilot-clone/README.md

 ### Common reasons why you can't run Captain Stack:

-- You're not using VSCode Insider.
-It can be [downloaded here](https://code.visualstudio.com/insiders/)
 - When `Run debugger`, it shows different target options (nodejs, edge, etc.).
 Your VSCode root directly might be incorrect.
 Make sure your root directory is the same with the `package.json` file.
 - Error message `module "node-fetch" not found...`.
 You need to run `npm install`
 - `canvas.node` was compiled against a different Node.js.
 [Try to remove canvas](https://github.com/hieunc229/copilot-clone/issues/9) (`npm uninstall canvas`)